dasec/hystck/docs/source/installation/host.rst

 The partially automated installation requires just a few steps to set up the host components of hystck.

-First, make sure the name of the user and your chosen paths for the virtual machine data, the location of your cloned hystck repository and the path to your tcpdump binary you want to install hystck on is correctly configured in **config.json** (:ref.
-This is important, since the setup script later adds this user to the libvirtd-group, which is required to create clones of the virtual guest machines.
+First, make sure the name of the user and your chosen paths for the virtual machine data, the location of your cloned hystck repository and the path to your tcpdump binary you want to install hystck on is correctly configured in **config.json** This is important, since the setup script later adds this user to the libvirtd-group, which is required to create clones of the virtual guest machines.